Chart Color Schemes

 Craigieburn - North's residents boast exceedingly positive health performance metrics with common health conditions somewhat prevalent across both younger and older age cohorts

-Craigieburn - North's health outcomes show notable results, with common conditions prevalent across both younger and older age groups.
-Private health cover stands at approximately 52%, compared to Greater Melbourne's 49.1%.
+Craigieburn - North shows excellent health outcomes with common conditions prevalent across both younger and older age groups.
+The area has a private health cover rate of approximately 52%, compared to the average SA2 area's 49.1%.

-Asthma and mental health issues are most prevalent, affecting 5.9% and 5.2% of residents respectively.
-79.9% report no medical ailments, slightly higher than Greater Melbourne's 76.3%.
-The area has 7.9% residents aged 65 and over (1,016 people), lower than Greater Melbourne's 10.8%.
-Health outcomes among seniors require more attention.
+This is equivalent to around 6,685 people.
+Asthma and mental health issues are the most common medical conditions, affecting 5.9% and 5.2% of residents respectively.
+About 79.9% of residents report no medical ailments, compared to Greater Melbourne's 76.3%.
+The area has a lower proportion of seniors aged 65 and over at 7.9%, or 1,016 people, compared to Greater Melbourne's 10.8%.
+However, health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health